slateci/slateci.github.io/_posts/2020-10-28-telegraf-monitoring.md

 The SLATE platform provides a powerful, simple way to deploy a large variety of applications.
 In this blog post, we will demonstrate how SLATE can be leveraged to quickly deploy a monitoring solution for ScienceDMZ network infrastructure.
 We will assume collected metrics will be sent to a database at Indiana University's Global Research Network Operations Center ([GlobalNOC](https://globalnoc.iu.edu/)).
-With some additional configuration explained below, metrics can also be sent to a separate InfluxDB database.
+However, with some additional configuration, metrics can also be sent to a separate [InfluxDB](https://www.influxdata.com/) database.

-This application uses Telegraf to monitor a group of hosts with the Simple Network Management Protocol, primarily referred to as SNMP.
+This application uses [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) to monitor a group of hosts with the Simple Network Management Protocol, primarily referred to as SNMP.
 More information about SNMP can be found [here](http://www.net-snmp.org/).

 <!--end_excerpt-->

 ### Prerequisites